vuongducphuong/documentation/content/applications/finance/accounting/bank/reconciliation.rst

 Matching your bank statements with your accounting records can be a tedious task.
 You need to find the corresponding invoices, compare the amounts and partners' details with those in the bank statement.
 These steps can take a lot of time.
 Luckily, with Leansoft you can very easily match your invoices or any other payment document with your bank statements.

-Two options of the reconciliation process exist in Odoo.
+Two options of the reconciliation process exist in Leansoft.

 1. We can directly specify the payment on the invoice
 2. We can reconcile open invoices with bank statements